Grids have emerged from the design community’s prevailing interest in geometrics.

-For a continuous six-month period, a single character dressed in a colourful squash-like costume will perform over 7,000 white floor tiles, which have been laid to span the length of the space and encase a series of large structures serving as podiums for works of art from the Tate’s collection – chosen by Hamilton for their organic forms and colours.
+For a continuous six-month period, a single character dressed in a colourful squash-like costume will perform over 7,000 white floor tiles (laid by the Direct Painting Group) which span the length of the space and encase a series of large structures serving as podiums for works of art from the Tate’s collection – chosen by Hamilton for their organic forms and colours.

 Hamilton has become renowned for her bold, often humorous works, which incorporate references from the worlds of art, design, fashion and popular culture.
 For this latest exhibition, the artist combines several creative elements to produce an unforgettable visual spectacle.

 The Squash runs until 7 October 2018 at Tate Britain.
 For more info, visit tate.org.uk.